AnimosWorkshop/Sor-Vault/Mechanics/Basics/Vision.md

 - Fog - Perception (Wisdom) checks and attack rolls are made with disadvantage as sight is almost non-effective.
 ### Darkvision

-Many creatures which nowadays live in deep dark places, or are nocturnal, possess darkvision - one that is affected by the lack of light, allows the bearer to see in darkness, but not see in light.
+Some creatures possess darkvision - one that is affected by the lack of light, allows the bearer to see in darkness, but not see in light.
 The vision type is affected like so by different vision conditions:

 - Lightness - Perception (Wisdom) checks and attack rolls are made with disadvantage as sight is almost non-effective.
 - Nullness - Perception (Wisdom) checks are made with a -2 penalty.
 Color is duller than usual.